learn-co-curriculum/phase-1-javascript-project-mode/README.md

 - Develop user stories
   - “As [ a user ], I want [ to perform this action ] so that [ I can accomplish this goal ].”
   - Features should not need you there to explain them to users
-- Plan out your models
-- List your controller actions
-- Plan out the structure of your JSON responses
+- Plan out the structure of your JSON requests

 ### Project Pitches